Paerish

-Paerish (stylised as Pærish), is a French alternative rock band based in Paris.
-The band is composed of Mathias Court (guitar/vocals), Frédéric Wah (guitar), Martin Dupraz (bass), Loic Fouquet (drums).
+Paerish (stylised as PÆRISH), is a French alternative rock band based in Paris.
+The band is composed of Mathias Court (guitar/vocals), Frédéric Wah (guitar), Martin Dupraz (bass), Loïc Fouquet (drums).
 Formed in 2013, the band has released three studio albums: Semi Finalists in 2016, Fixed It All in 2021 and You're In Both Dreams (And You're Scared) in 2023.

 History

 2010–2014: Early years

 The formation of Paerish dates back to 2010 when the band members met in school in Paris.
 Members Court, Dupraz (bass) and Louvion (drums) – would first meet and form as a trio five years ago in a Paris film school, where Court and Dupraz were studying film production and Louvion sound engineering.
 The band adopted the name Paerish, which was based on the character Alan Parrish in Jumanji.

 2015–2018: Semi Finalists

 In 2015, the band began writing and recording music for their first full-length studio album.
 On 20 July 2015, Paerish released "Undone", the lead single off their debut album, Semi Finalists.
 The band's second single off the album, "Then People Forget" came out on 19 November 2015.

 Semi Finalists was officially released on December 2, 2016, Paerish then toured Europe relentlessly between 2016 and 2018 with Silversun Pickups, Sum41, Movements and Moose blood.